 - No need to peel the potatoes, plus the skins add extra fiber and have the most nutrition.

-- Be generous with the garnish.
+- Be generous with the garnishes.

 - This chowder is AMAZING as leftovers, maybe even better than the first go round.